complex64/protoc-gen-gorm/cmd/protoc-gen-gorm/test/README.md

 - A `.proto` file that makes use of a feature
 - The generated code (`make gen`)
-- A test that asserts compilation, types, and anything else
+- A test that asserts compilation, types, and so on

 ## Including `options.proto`